pharo-contributions/Hashtable/README.md

 ```

 Note that you can replace the #v1.x.x by a branch as #master or #development or a tag as #v1.0.0, #v1.? or #v1.2.x.

+## Official repositories

+The official version is stored at: https://github.com/moosetechnology/Moose

+The old repository comes from: http://smalltalkhub.com/#!/~Moose/HashTable